 7. Elemental Weapons/Attributes Will Help You A Lot

 Making sure to utilise elemental weapons or attributes to your advantage is greatly advised.
-Not only will it give newcomers a huge advantage in combat, but it may alleviate a significant portion of the difficulty all while adding a slick layer of strategy to the proceedings.
+Not only will it give newcomers a huge advantage in combat, but it may alleviate a significant portion of the difficulty, all while adding a slick layer of strategy to the proceedings.

 8. Bleed/Bloodloss In Elden Ring Can Be Both Your Friend And Your Enemy

-That being said, while it can be a huge boon for you, you’ll quickly find that it can be used against you too.
-Any enemy that applies bleeding to you is likely to become your arch-nemesis as the moment that bleed bar reaches full, you’ll experience a practically instantaneous death.
-This makes fighting bleed enemies so much harder as you have to simultaneously manage a bleed bar as well as your own health bar.
-Making sure to either initially avoid these enemies or at least prepare before fighting them is a really great idea.
+That being said, while it can be a huge boon for you, you’ll quickly find that it can also be used against you.
+Any enemy that applies bleeding to you will likely become your arch-nemesis, as the moment that bleed bar reaches full, you’ll experience a practically instantaneous death.

 9. Elden Ring’s Difficulty Fluctuates A Lot

-Since Elden Ring is an open-world game, it means that you can basically adventure anywhere from the moment you step foot in its glorious world.
-That includes the tough-as-nails endgame areas.
-A special shout out goes to Caelid for being an absolute nightmare to traverse through while also being so close to Limgrave.
+A special shout-out goes to Caelid for being an absolute nightmare to traverse while being so close to Limgrave.
 I was easily clearing enemies in Limgrave only to move ever so slightly into the red hellscape that is Caelid to be one-shot by anything that even looks at me.

-That being said, the same goes for the other way around.
-Overlevelling for an area or boss makes the game so ridiculously trivial.
-This is obviously just a result of the game being open world but it definitely can feel good/ bad depending on how you view it.
-As a result, you need to carefully consider how you approach Elden Ring.
-You can either play the game, in the same manner, you would any other open-world title, or tackle each area whenever you reach the correct level.
-There isn’t really a right or wrong answer, it all just depends on how strict you wish to be.
-I’d honestly recommend playing it at your own pace however you see fit and then perhaps in a second playthrough adopting a stricter stance.
-But that’s just me.
+As a result, you need to consider how you approach Elden Ring carefully.
+You can either play the game like any other open-world title or tackle each area whenever you reach the correct level.
+There isn’t a right or wrong answer; it depends on how strict you wish to be.
+I’d honestly recommend playing it at your own pace however you see fit and then, perhaps in a second playthrough, adopting a stricter stance.

 10. Short Breaks Help Make Elden Ring More Digestible

 On top of that, it’s easy to burn out if you get stuck on a certain boss or area.
 Trying to chip away at a problem can make Elden Ring seem like a dull experience, and it’s frankly rather easy to lose the initial spark if you do.
 So, take your time to slowly work your way through the game.
-Don’t worry, it isn’t going anywhere any time soon.
+Don’t worry; it isn’t going anywhere anytime soon.
 It’ll still be waiting for you when you get back.